Blazze23/icook/README.md

+# iCook React Recipes App

+This app is an interview project created in React, using Redux and Redux Toolkit, React Router and React Hook Form libraries.

+This app allows user to create new recipes, preview recipes in a list or have a more detailed view of a specific recipe, and delete recipes.

+Live preview available at: []()

-# Getting Started with Create React App and Redux
+## Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.